KennethLi5/discord-tts-bot/README.md

 - .join - Joins the voice channel of user
 - .leave - Leave the voice channel of the server
 - .tts - Translates user input text into speech through Amazon Polly.
 Plays in voice channel.
+- .ytdl - Fetches audio of a YouTube link for playback in voice channel.
 - Automatically playing an audio file when a user joins the voice channel.

 Note: The current setting is to play a SoundCloud link when a user joins.
 However, this can be changed easily to play a TTS message or a YouTube link.

-## Work in progress

-- .yt - Fetches audio of a YouTube link for playback in voice channel.

 ## Requirements